irods/externals/README.md

 # Assumptions

 This repository is expected to build in a VM or container environment that is isolated from other software or build environments.
+Pre-written dockerfiles can be found in the [development environment repository](https://github.com/irods/irods_development_environment/).

 The automated scripts run commands as `sudo` and update system libraries and compilers, etc.